College of Lake County Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At College of Lake County, approximately 7% of students took out student loans averaging $4,488 a year.
-That adds up to $17,952 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At College of Lake County, approximately 4% of students took out student loans averaging $4,033 a year.
+That adds up to $16,132 over four years for those students.

-The student loan default rate at College of Lake County is 10.5%.
-This is about the same as the national default rate of 10.1%.
+The student loan default rate at College of Lake County is 7.9%.
+Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

 College of Lake County Undergraduate Student Diversity